 The Big Picture

 NYU School of Law offers perhaps the broadest, most diverse and dynamic program in international law and global governance of any school in the world.
 The faculty is unsurpassed in the depth of its knowledge and engagement.
-The curriculum is unmatched in the strength and variety of international and related course offerings, from human rights to trade, finance and investment to environmental law, transnational dispute settlement to international legal theory.
+The curriculum is unmatched in the strength and variety of international and related course offerings, from human rights and international humanitarian law to trade, finance and investment, from global environmental and energy law to United Nations and World Bank practice, from transnational arbitration to international legal theory.

 Master’s students learn from recognized global leaders in their fields, completing a part of their coursework in advanced seminars which are offered in a small group setting and are dedicated to an in-depth exploration of topics.
 Direct engagement with faculty is also integral to the program, as students develop their research and writing ideas, and define the direction of their future intellectual and professional development.